wwPDB/protein-modification-extension/Protein_modifications.md

 ### Protein Modification Categories

-Due to the diversity of protein modifications, not all modifications can be handled using the same approach.
-Therefore, protein modifications have been grouped into broad categories annotated in _pdbx_chem_comp_pcm.category.
+Due to the diversity of PCMs, not all modifications can be handled using the same approach.
+Therefore, PCMs have been grouped into broad categories annotated in _pdbx_chem_comp_pcm.category.
 Within each category, the protein modifications are handled consistently.

-There are 4 approaches to handling protein modifications:
+There are 4 approaches to handling PCMs:

 | Approach                  | Categories                                                                                                                                                                                | Examples                                                              |
 |---------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------|